dzackgarza/Notes/Obsidian/zettelkasten/zets/2021-04-26_Problem_List.md

 - The Novikov conjecture
 - Sarnak's conjecture
 - Artin conjecture
+- The chromatic splitting conjecture
+  - Is this similar to fracture theorems in stable homotopy..?
+- The chromatic redshift conjecture

 Reading: [Mark Hovey's List of Open Problems in Algebraic Topology](http://mhovey.web.wesleyan.edu/problems/big.html)